Clinical Decision Making In Emergency Medicine

 Jointly organized by: The Mount Sinai Health System | The University of Florida Jacksonville | The Brigham and Woman’s Hospital | Massachusetts General Hospital | University of Colorado | Emergency Medicine Practice

-Due to the COVID-19 pandemic – we have transitioned our 2021 Clinical Decision Making in Emergency Medicine conference into a hybrid in-person and online, interactive symposium.
-As with the live conference, this hybrid symposium is focused on providing participants with the most recent, evidence-based information on leading topics in emergency medicine.
-The LLSA review is designed to ensure passage of the LLSA by using an audience-response system and the actual questions from the examination.
+The Clinical Decision Making in Emergency Medicine conference includes access to over 20 hours of engaging lectures from experts around the country.
+It provides participants with the most recent, evidence-based information on leading topics in emergency medicine.
 Presented by the nation’s experts, the format for the sessions is case-based, with questions that highlight the main teaching points of the session, followed by a discussion of the main diagnostic and management issues related to the case, and ending with a focused discussion of the case’s outcome.
-Presentations will be followed by live Q&A with the participants.